The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Similarly, Corporate Tax, which is imposed on the earnings made by the firms, will also have to be deducted from the NI, since it does not accrue to the households.

 Further, households do receive interest payments from firms or the government on past loans advanced by them.
-And households may have to pay interest to the firms and the government as well, in case they had borrowed money from either.
+Households may have to pay interest to the firms and the government as well, in case they had borrowed money from either.
 So we have to deduct the net interests paid by the households to the firms and government.

 The households receive transfer payments from the government and firms (pensions, scholarships, prizes, for example) which have to be added to calculate the Personal Income of the households.